 Electronic Notary Journals

 Some electronic notary journals are available, but I recommend using a paper journal.
-The paper journal does not require any batteries or software, is rugged and not damaged if you drop it.
+The paper journal does not require any batteries, software, Internet connection or cloud storage; is rugged and not damaged if you drop it.

 In some secure facilities, such as a jail, prison, military base, government office, government contractor or research facility, visitors may not take electronic devices inside.
 So, a paper journal is required.

-And, the signer may be reluctant to enter a signature on an electronic device where the data and signature are stored in a remote location using cloud storage.
+And, the signer may be reluctant to enter a signature on an electronic device where the data and signature are transmitted and stored in a remote location using cloud storage.
 The notary has a duty to keep the journal secure.
-Using cloud storage increases the risk of criminals breaking in to electronic records.
+Using cloud storage increases the risk of a data breach by a storage vendor employee or criminal breaking into electronic records.

 Notary laws vary.
 Be sure to follow the laws for keeping a notary journal in your state.